asuman315/asuman-sounds/README.md

 - Strapi

 #### Why I Chose Next.js
-- The file-system based router **makes navigation in a multi-paged application easier and seamless.** That made development of the site more rapid.
-After my previous project, I learnt that page navigation - with the react-router - in react.js would not be as efficient.
+- The file-system based router **makes navigation in a multi-paged application easier and seamless.**

+That made development of the site more rapid.
+After my previous project, I learnt that page navigation with the react-router - in react.js would not be as efficient.

 - **Short page load time.** A Next.js application is super-fast thanks to static site generation.

 That helps to provide a rich user experience and that's important to an ecommerce website for obvious reasons - **increasing conversion rates and sales.**

+- **Improved SEO (Search Engine Optimization)**

+It is super important for an ecommerce website to be easily discovered by customers searching for products online which will increase sales.

+The built-in pre-rendering functionality in Next.js makes crawling of the website by search engine and social media crawlers much more efficient.

 ### Why I chose redux.
 - It enabled handling and managing state in one place where it can be accessed from any part of the application.